linuxboot/heads-wiki/Installing-and-Configuring/install-os.md

 The Disk Recovery Key that you enter here will be used as the "recovery password" later.
-It should be a long value since you won't have to enter it very often; only when upgrading the Heads firmware or if there is a need to recover the disk on an external machine.
+It should be a long value since you won't have to enter it very often; only when upgrading the Heads firmware, when setting a new boot default and desiring to change TPM released disk encryption key (Disk Unlock Key), or if there is a need to recover the disk on an external machine.
-You will need it again shortly, so don't lose it yet.

 ![Signing Qubes binaries in /boot]({{ site.baseurl }}/images/Signing_Qubes_binaries_in__boot.jpg)